smartcontractkit/full-blockchain-solidity-course-js/README.md

     - [Community](#community)
     - [Hackathons](#hackathons)

+# Lesson 0: The Edge of the Rabbit Hole

+-   Welcome to the course!
+-   Why do you want to embark on this journey?
+-   Best Practices

-# Lesson 0: Welcome To Blockchain
+# Lesson 1: Blockchain Basics

 ## What is a Blockchain?